This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You may be given antibiotic medicine through your IV to prevent infection.
 You may be given medicine to help you relax or make you drowsy.
 You will be taken to the operating room.
 You will be given general anesthesia to keep you asleep and free from pain during the surgery.
 Your chest and abdomen will be cleaned and covered with sheets to keep the surgery area clean.

 - An incision will be made on the abdomen just below the right ribs.
-Your caregiver may also choose to do the incision down the middle of your abdomen.
-Your caregiver will remove the gallbladder and tissues and blood vessels sticking to it.
+Your healthcare provider may also choose to do the incision down the middle of your abdomen.
+Your healthcare provider will remove the gallbladder and tissues and blood vessels sticking to it.
 He will check for bleeding and look for other problems in the area.
-Your caregiver may place a small tube called a drain.
+Your healthcare provider may place a small tube called a drain.
 This tube will drain fluid from your abdomen to the outside of your body.
 The incision will be closed with stitches and covered with a bandage.

 After your surgery:

 You may be taken to a recovery room, where you will stay until you are fully awake.
-Caregivers will watch you closely for problems.
-Do not try to get out of bed until your caregiver says it is okay.
-When caregivers see that you are okay, you will be taken to your hospital room.
+Healthcare providers will watch you closely for problems.
+Do not try to get out of bed until your healthcare provider says it is okay.
+When healthcare providers see that you are okay, you will be taken to your hospital room.
 The bandages covering your incision will keep the area clean and dry to prevent infection.
-A caregiver may remove the bandages to check your incision.
+A healthcare provider may remove the bandages to check your incision.

 This is an area where your family and friends can wait until you are able to have visitors.
 Ask your visitors to provide a way to reach them if they leave the waiting area.